Walking the Via Francigena in Tuscany: from Lucca to Siena - VF 5

 Total walking time: around 1 hour + sightseeing time.

 The first day walk takes you from the historical town of Lucca to the nice medieval town of Altopascio.
-This first stretch is not spectacular, but a good warm-up hike, through a pretty flat landscape.
-The route brings you through the plain, densely populated, but with a large number of interesting historical and religious buildings, such as the ‘Pieve’ (rural chapel) of Capannori and the Abbey of Pozzeveri.
-Of course you should take your time to visit the historical town of Lucca (and perhaps make a roundwalk over its town walls), and it’s possible to spend more time here, after which you’ll take the train – avoiding the most ‘boring’ part tof the route.
-And also the old city centre of Altopascio is beautiful.
+This first stretch is a good warm-up hike, through a pretty flat landscape.
+The route brings you through the plain, densely populated, but also with a large number of interesting historical and religious buildings, such as the ‘Pieve’ (rural chapel) of Capannori and the Abbey of Pozzeveri.
+Of course you should take your time to visit the historical town of Lucca (and perhaps make a roundwalk over its town walls), and you could even consider to pay a more extensive visit and then take an afternoon train to Altopascio.
+Also the old city centre of Altopascio is beautiful and worth a visit.

 Hotel *** – Altopascio

 After an early breakfast you begin your long walk to San Miniato.
 After another flat initial stretch you’ll finally tackle the first Tuscan hills, the area of the Cerbaie Nature Reserve, wild and deserted.
 Then you walk over the ancient Medici bridge in Ponte a Cappiano.
 Follows another flat section, through the plain of the reclaimed Fucecchio swamp (parts of which are still wetlands – a very interesting area for birdwatching).
 By lunchtime you’ll enter the beautiful historic town of Fucecchio.
 Shortly after you’ll cross the River Arno, and follow it for a while, heading to the small medieval town of San Miniato, beautifully located on the hilltop.

 Hotel **** – San Miniato